thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* 0x18 - X ID

 ==================================================================
-* Tentative Name: the Unknown
+* Tentative Name: Probably Bad Data
+* Type: Debug
-* Extension: None known
+* Extension: .pbd
-* Header: Variable 4-byte with a single Ascii Character
+* Header: Variable 4-byte with at least one single Ascii Character
-* Purpose: Separates PTMD and other Interface data inside of their LPK archives.
-* Notes:
-	* This contains game data
-	* Not sure what all it does but it seems to be one of the most important elements of the interface structure
+* Purpose: Contain data that could be anything, but most likely is debug related or for padding between elements in a container
 * Structure:
 	* 0x04 (2 bytes) - U ID
 	* 0x08 - X ID + 0x01